PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 ### Be really careful about outsourcing

 You should outsource the stuff that you can’t do internally, not the stuff that you can do but don’t have capacity for.
-Otherwise you'll spend an inordinate amount of time managing a freelancer – when this goes wrong, it's harder work than just doing it yourself.
+If you don't, you'll spend an inordinate amount of time managing a freelancer – when this goes wrong, it's harder work than just doing it yourself.

 For example, we work with a freelancer on [deep dive technical topics](/blog/clickhouse-vs-postgres) that are interesting to our users but not strictly about PostHog itself.
 However, we’ve wasted a bunch of time hiring freelancers to write mediocre SEO content that we should have just done ourselves.